ShehriyarShariq/MeetBot/README.md

 > Login and SignUp activities.
 > Login with Email and Password.
 > SignUp with Email/Password, Google SignUp and Facebook SignUp.

+Project 04 - Experience Advisor (NOT PRESENT AT THE MOMENT)

+Project 05 - Modified Meeting Setter
+> Apply the original meeter setter code on incomming emails.
+> Send meeting emails to extracted emails with respective and customized extracted data.